 Snapcraft advanced grammar

 Several fields in snapcraft.yaml are dependent on the architecture or the operating system being exposed to Snapcraft.
-This is accomplished using specific and advanced syntax within the YAML consumed by the snapcraft command.
+This is accomplished using a specific and advanced syntax within the YAML consumed by the snapcraft command.

 The on statement